Hoops Dreams: Backing Texas Tech At Long Odds — With My Heart and Wallet

 I also pay close attention to Texas Tech recruiting.
 I was in Nashville for a bachelor party when South Dakota grad transfer and two-time All-Summit League Matt Mooney committed in May, just a month after St. John’s big man Tariq Owens committed to Beard and the Red Raiders.
 Anxiously refreshing the Texas Tech recruiting boards most of the weekend, we paused our golf outing for a round of whiskey shots when we got news that Mooney was heading to Lubbock.
 The whiskey poured into our gullets to celebrate Mooney, not the groom-to-be.
 Less than a year later, I’d be on my way to Minneapolis with a 75-1 ticket on Texas Tech winning the Final Four and a 55-1 ticket on Mooney being awarded Most Outstanding Player.

-It was a perfect storm of being familiar with Chris Beard, paying close attention to recruiting, and yes, being a homer — I didn’t have futures on any other team, after all.
+It was a perfect storm of being familiar with Chris Beard, paying close attention to recruiting, and yes, being a homer — I didn’t have college basketball futures on any other team, after all.

 Pressing in March